tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Spells cast through this implement work as normal, but their effects look more impressive to others.
 Cast one of your daily spells or recharge spells.
 If you miss any target with the spell, this power recharges during your next full heal-up.

 **Quirk:** Uses magic needlessly.

 ---

+### Champion

+#### Zombie Queen

+When you are at 0 hp or below, you don’t fall unconscious and can continue fighting until you die (usually from reaching half your maximum negative hit points).
+If you take any actions during your turn while at negative hit points aside from rallying, you can’t be healed or gain hit points until the start of your next turn.

+**Quirk:** Emotionally dead half the time.

+---

+### Epic

+#### Vampire Vizier

+When you score a critical hit with an attack made using this implement, you can deal normal damage instead of double damage to gain temporary hit points equal to the extra damage that you would have dealt.

+**Quirk:** Silver gives you a rash.

+---